Physical Therapy for Trapezius Muscle Strain

 - Pain that gets worse when you move your shoulder

 If you have a trapezius strain, it is best to apply the RICE treatment (rest, ice, compression, and elevation) right away.
 From there, you should seek the expertise of a qualified physical therapist.
-The physical therapist will ask you various questions like how the trapezius strain occurred and whether you have ever developed a trapezius strain in the past.
+The physical therapist will ask you various questions, like how the trapezius strain occurred and whether you have ever developed a trapezius strain in the past.

 The PT will also check your medical history and conduct various measurements to determine muscle strength, endurance, and flexibility.
 You might also have to take an MRI or advanced imaging techniques if necessary.

-The physical therapist will also focus on other affected areas that might have been overworked, including your lower back, the shoulder blade, neck, and more.
+The physical therapist will also focus on other affected areas that might have been overworked, including your lower back, the shoulder blade, the neck, and more.
 Your qualified physical therapist will develop a personalized treatment plan for your trapezius strain.
 This will help you get back to your everyday life as soon as possible.